This post may include affiliate links, view our disclosure policy for details.

 Crochet Cardigan Pattern Details

 The cardigan includes instructions for Women’s sizes XS – 5X.
-Please note, sizes 4X and 5X have been professionally tech edited but have not been tested.

 To Fit Bust: